 MDMA, or "E", also suppresses the reuptake of seratonin.
 People who have taken "E", and thus have a large surplus of seratonin, report an extreme sense of wellbeing and acceptance, the suppression of all anxiety, nearly unlimited energy, and no inhibition.
 This is why people use it at raves and parties to let go.
 So seratonin levels definitely have an impact on mood.

 I started in the middle of March.
 My doctor said I might not feel the effects until one to four weeks after starting.
 By the next week, I was feeling better.
-Now, after a little more than four months, I can definitely say depression shows its ugly head very very rarely of late.
-Certainly I've also made decisions lately that have gone a long way towards improving my life, so it's a little bit debatable how much this drug is responsible.
+After a little more than four months, I could definitely say depression showed its ugly head very very rarely.
+I've also made decisions that have gone a long way towards improving my life, and that's more important in the long run.

 The popular perception of antidepressants seems to be that they make you foggy, or ditzy, or you don't seem like yourself anymore.
-But I feel *more* like myself, maybe because the anxiety and sadness that made me focus on irrelevant things in my life has faded.
-My perception is that I still get sad, I still get anxious, I still get angry, I still get happy, I still solve complex problems at work and get lots of positive feedback for my performance, and, best of all, I still think about things a lot.
-But negative emotions now don't own me.
-I would put it like this: Lexapro helps me take anxiety and depression less seriously so that I can fix the things causing me to be anxious or depressed.
-To use a very nerdy metaphor, it's like the voltage in my brain has been turned up a little, so that I just don't brown-out as much.
+But I felt *more* like myself, maybe because the anxiety and sadness that made me focus on irrelevant things in my life had faded.
+My perception was that I still got sad, I still got anxious, I still got angry, I still got happy, I still solved complex problems at work and got lots of positive feedback for my performance, and, best of all, I still thought about things a lot.
+But negative emotions stopped owning me.
+I would put it like this: Lexapro helped me take anxiety and depression less seriously so that I could fix the things causing me to be anxious or depressed.
+To use a very nerdy metaphor, it's like the voltage in my brain had been turned up a little, so that I just didn't brown-out as much.

-No one has remarked that I seem in the least impaired.
-However, one friend remarked to me yesterday that stimulation seems to impact me less now than it used to - I don't jump at loud noises any more.
-I definitely feel that I reach a point of overstimulation a lot less often.
-I can stay at parties longer and I'm not as bothered by environmental issues like temperature, brightness, and volume.
+No one remarked that I seemed in the least impaired.
+However, one friend remarked to me that stimulation impacted me less than it had before - I didn't jump at loud noises.
+I definitely feel that I reached a point of overstimulation a lot less often (and continue to have that tolerance now that I've stopped).
+I could stay at parties longer and I wasn't as bothered by environmental issues like temperature, brightness, and volume.
 (I'm still bugged by stimulation more than most, it seems, just not as much as I was.)
-One thing in particular I have felt is more self-esteem.
-I definitely don't let myself get hurt as much, and I don't blame as much on myself, and I take action to improve my own sitution more often.
+One thing in particular I felt (and now feel) was more self-esteem.
+I definitely didn't let myself get hurt as much, and I didn't blame as much on myself, and I take action to improve my own sitution more often.
 I owe a great debt to the ex-girlfriend who said she thought antidepressants could work for me.

 Lexapro (as well as other SSRIs) has a very long half-life in the bloodstream, so it takes several days of daily doses to ramp up to effective levels, and it slowly ramps down when you stop.
 Thus the body doesn't treat it as an addictive drug, unlike alcohol, for example, which has an almost immediate result and triggers whatever mechanism the brain has for setting up cravings for chemicals.
 (It's still not recommended that you stop Lexapro without a doctor's recommendation.)

 Two side effects reported often are weight gain and difficulty achieving orgasm.
 I certainly gained weight, but I was having trouble eating and was losing weight fast beforehand anyway.
-My weight has leveled off and I actually weigh about as much now as I did a year ago.
-As far as the latter, it definitely happened to me at first, and that was quite frustrating, but it doesn't seem to be a problem any more.
+After several months, my weight returned to the level it had been a year before (several months before starting Lexapro.)
+As far as the latter, it definitely happened to me at first, and that was quite frustrating, but it improved after about six months.
 I think it may take a couple of months for the brain to understand its new chemical balance, after which response to sensation returns to normal.

 Last modified: